imdrasil/jennifer_sqlite3_adapter/README.md

 It is necessary to notice that all those operations keep all data and indexes.

+#### Foreign key

+At a startup adapter automatically enable foreign keys executing `PRAGMA foreign_keys = ON`.
+But be aware using migrations - as described above, some table manipulations will recreate a table.
+To avoid breaking of any foreign key, adapter will try to disable them until the end of a manipulation, but this is possible only outside of a transaction.
+Therefore in a such kind of migrations add `with_transaction false` at the class body to disable automatic transaction around migration methods.

 ## Contributing

 1. Fork it (<https://github.com/imdrasil/jennifer_sqlite3_adapter/fork>)